Excerpt from War and Sex and Human Destiny by Judith Hand

 The term comes from the Greek dimorphos, meaning having two forms.
 Most species of non-microbial organisms, plants and animals—at least some time in their life cycle—reproduce sexually.
 They have males, which make sperm that are tiny and motile, and females, which make eggs that contain nutrients sufficient to develop into a new individual.
 Humans obviously fit this pattern.

 Sperm have the equipment and energy for movement but are small.
-And eggs, which hold nutrients for development of a new individual, are relatively huge and immobile.
+And eggs, which hold nutrients for to begin the development of a new individual, are relatively huge and immobile.
 This massive difference in size, composition, and function has profound biological ramifications, because eggs, having all that nutrient material, are much more expensive to make than are sperm.
 Males can make thousands or even millions of sperm.
 But in every sexually reproducing species, females produce far fewer eggs.

 This fundamental asymmetry sets up a situation in which reproductive pressures on and strategies pursued by males and females of all sexually reproducing species are very different.
 Natural selection will shape the two sexes differently in some critical ways.
 The biologist Robert Trivers, in his paper “Parental investment and sexual selection,” wrote what is arguably the most influential paper explaining how this fundamental male/female difference has affected evolution of all sexually reproducing species.
 And that includes us.

 Anyone who closely observes animals sees these differences played out in many forms of different or competitive male/female behaviors, the result of natural selection on the two sexes over time.
 Observers often refer to some male/female behavioral interactions as a “battle of the sexes.”